Tech-at-DU/ACS-3230-Web-Security/Lessons/OWASP.md

 ## **Readings & Demonstrations**: Hacksplaining & OWASP Top 10

-Preparation materials and exploit demonstrations can be found at.
+Preparation materials, exploit demonstrations, and assistance can be found at https://pwning.owasp-juice.shop/companion-guide/latest/.

 These readings and demonstrations are intended to enhance the student experience while completing the challenges.
 Complete all 10 tutorials found on the [OWASP Top 10](https://www.hacksplaining.com/owasp) Hackplaining page **ASAP** to arm yourself with the knowledge you need to exploit the Juice Shop.